LevPewPew/makeup-by-ellie-frontend/README.md

 This package is the 'entry-point' to the DOM enabling efficient management of DOM elements in a web page by utilising the built in methods.

 ### Yarn Autoclean
-Yarn autoclean was used to remove unused (prune) js files within dependent libraries, saving over 19 MB.
-To ensure that the pruning didn't damage any of the functionality of the application, a full user experience run-through was done, testing all active links, rendering of collections, as well as CRUD functionality in the Admin pages before it was implemented <br/>
+Yarn Autoclean was used to remove unused (prune) js files within dependent libraries, saving over 19 MB.
+To ensure that the pruning didn't damage any of the functionality of the application, a full user experience run-through was done, testing all active links, rendering of collections, as well as CRUD functionality in the Admin pages before it was implemented. <br/>
 [Yarn Cleanup Screenshot](https://drive.google.com/open?id=1Dr0MpHxHa4WTfdUO7fKPBCq-ghTFjD_S)

 ### Aws-sdk, version: 2.606.0